w3f/Grants-Program/applications/TuxedoDapp.md

 **Trading of kitties between users**:
 DApp ensures Kitties can be traded between the users.
-Ensure ownerships is transferred successfully once trading is completed.
+Ensure ownership is transferred successfully once trading is completed.

 **Updating the kitty details**:
-DApp ensures Kitties details such as name, tradable status(Yes or No), Price can updated.
+DApp ensures Kitties details such as name, tradable status(Yes or No), Price can be updated.

 **Search kitties owned by other users**:
-DApp helps to serach the kitties owned by other users based on uer publick key.
+DApp helps to search the kitties owned by other users based on the user 's public key.
-This displayes the list of kitties ownsed by other user with all details required for trading such as Gender, Tradable status, Price , Parents , etc.
+This displays the list of kitties owned by other users with all details required for trading such as Gender, Tradable status, Price , Parents , etc.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):